Page created on July 10, 2021. Last updated on April 20, 2022 at 10:22

 The symptoms of Afib can be controlled with either a rate-control strategy or a rhythm-control strategy.
 Choosing between them can be difficult.
 Generally, we use rhythm-control for patients who are young, have heart failure, have significant symptoms, have high cardiovascular risk, or if rate-control has failed.
 Rate-control is generally used for older or asymptomatic patients.

-Rate control involves not doing anything to convert the rhythm to sinus rhythm, but to use drugs to reduce the ventricular rate.
+Rate control involves not attempting to convert to sinus rhythm, but to use negative chronotropic drugs to reduce the ventricular rate.
 This improves symptoms and prevents development of heart failure.
 The first choice is a beta blocker, often metoprolol.
-Second choices include verapamil, amiodarone, or digoxin.
+Second choices include verapamil and dilitazem.

 Comorbidity management/cardiovascular risk factor reduction